sopra-fs23-group-33/sopra-client/README.md

 ## Authors

-This game was possible thanks to following students (ask for consent), who designed and implemented it for the bachelor course **Software Engineering Lab** at UZH, spring 2023.
+This game was possible thanks to following students, who designed and implemented it for the bachelor course **Software Engineering Lab** at UZH, spring 2023.

 * **Cedric Egon Von Rauscher** - *Frontend*
 * **Christian Berger** - *Frontend*